 For associations, membership growth equals organizational success, so finding and converting prospects into full-fledged members is critical.
 One segment ripe for conversion is young professionals.

-This segment represents the future of your association in two key ways.
-They have more years of potential membership value and they are more diverse than previous generations, lending much needed breadth and depth to your membership.
+This segment represents the future of your association in two key ways; they have more years of potential membership value and are more diverse than previous generations, lending much needed breadth and depth to your membership.

-However, this segment is also harder to engage and less likely to join a trade association than previous generations.
+However, this segment is difficult to engage and less likely to join an association than previous generations.
 How can your marketing efforts reach this coveted audience, demonstrate your value proposition, and successfully engage and convert them?

-Here are six components to consider to drive membership:
+Here are six components to consider for driving membership:

 Research your target audienceEveryone wants to target “young professionals,” so what specifically does this group find relevant about your trade association’s mission and goals?
 Market research can focus your targeting by providing concrete information and details about the audiences you’re trying to reach.
 With that data, you’ll be able to develop appropriate messaging and effective targeting strategies.